adamsilver/fdpb/03-book-a-flight.md

 };
 ```

 The method takes the user-entered value as a parameter.
 It then loops through each of the `<option>`s and compares the value to the option's text content (the bit inside the element).
 It does so by using `indexOf()` which checks to see if the string contains an occurence of the specified value.
 This means users can type incomplete parts of countries and still have relevant suggestions presented to them.

+The value is trimmed and converted to lower case, which means options will still be shown if the user has, for example, turned on capslock on their keyboard.
+Users shouldn't have to fix problems that we can fix for them automatically.

 Each matched option is added to the `matches` array which will be used by the calling function to populate the menu accordingly.

 #### Supporting Endonyms And Common Typos

 Some people refer to countries by different names.
 For example, Germany is sometimes referred to as Deutschland.
 An alternative name for a place is called an endonym.
 To allow users to type an endonym, we first need store it somewhere.
-One way to do this is to put it inside a data attribute on the `<option>` like this.
+We can put the endonym inside a data attribute on the `<option>` element.

 ```HTML
 <select>